 \subsubsection{Contextual Modeling and LLM Alignment}

 Audio word2vec\,\cite{P05_chen2019audio} extends vector representations to consider the sequential phonetic structures of the audio segments trained with speaker-content disentanglement based segmental sequence-to-sequence autoencoder.
 For graph time series, STANE\,\cite{P83_liu2019towards} guides the context sampling process to focus on the crucial part of the data in the graph attention networks. \citet{P86_rahman2021tribert} introduce a tri-modal VilBERT-inspired model by integrating separate encoders for vision, pose, and audio modalities into a single network.
 DelTa\,\cite{P14_anand2021delta} uses 2D images of time series such that pre-trained models on large image datasets can be used.
 DelTa proposes two versions of using pre-trianed vision models: layout aligned version and layout independent version. \citet{P95_lee2022weakly} present a novel BMA-Memory framework for bimodal representation learning, focusing on sound and image data.
-This memory system allows for the association of features between different modalities, even when data pairs are weakly paired or unpaired.
+This memory allows for the association of features between different modalities, even when data pairs are weakly paired or unpaired.

 Following TST\,\cite{P03_TST_KDD}, \citet{P67_chowdhury2022tarnet} propose TARNet to reconstruct important timestamps using a newly designed masking layer to improve downstream task performance.
-It decouples data reconstruction from the downstream task and uses a data-driven masking strategy instead of random masking via self-attention score distribution generated by the transformer encoder during the downstream task training to determine a set of important timestamps to mask. \citet{P21_kim2023feat} introduce MLP-based feature-wise encoder together with a element-wise gating layer built on top of TS2Vec\,\cite{P88_yue2022ts2vec}, i.e., feature-agnostic temporal representation using TCN, to flexibly learn the influence of feature-specific patterns per timestamp in a data-driven manner. \citet{P42_choi2023multi} also extend the TS2Vec encoder\,\cite{P88_yue2022ts2vec} with multi-task self-supervised learning by combining contextual, temporal, and transformation consistencies into a single networks.
+It decouples data reconstruction from the downstream task and uses a data-driven masking strategy instead of random masking via self-attention score distribution generated by the transformer encoder during the downstream task training to determine a set of important timestamps to mask. \citet{P21_kim2023feat} introduce another MLP-based feature-wise encoder together with a element-wise gating layer built on top of TS2Vec\,\cite{P88_yue2022ts2vec}, i.e., feature-agnostic temporal representation using TCN, to flexibly learn the influence of feature-specific patterns per timestamp in a data-driven manner. \citet{P42_choi2023multi} also extend the TS2Vec encoder\,\cite{P88_yue2022ts2vec} with a multi-task self-supervised learning framework by combining contextual, temporal, and transformation consistencies into a single networks.